Latteflo/secure_network_design/ACL trouble/Readme.md

 Me: `access-list 20 permit host 8.8.8.8`\
 Packet Tracer: ping successful

 Well I guess I did something wrong.
-Maybe I have to include "host" even before a network address even though in their rules they explicitly say that host is for "a SINGLE host address" but you never know let's try.
+Maybe I have to include "host" before a network address even though in their syntax it explicitly says that host is for "a SINGLE host address" but you never know let's try.

 I have edited my config to test that theory and cisco said fuck you.